rlibaert/rlibaert.github.io/content/posts/containerized-development-silverblue.md

 ### Flatpak

 [Flatpak] is pretty well known now.
-It is a way to distribute and install Linux applications and their dependencies in a way that we are more used to see with appstores on smartphones.
+Simply put, it distributes and installs Linux applications and their dependencies in a way comparable to what we already have on smartphones and their stores.
 It provides the same advantages of sanboxing and isolation but for desktop applications.

 ## Setting everything up